-A large new study suggests that people who skip meat most of the time are less vulnerable to colorectal cancer.
+A large study suggests that people who skip meat most of the time are less vulnerable to colorectal cancer.
 Although previous studies have produced similar results, this is by far the largest.

 How Did Scientists Study People Who Skip Meat?